-Your AVC plan becomes payable when you take your main LGPS benefits.
+You must take your AVC plan when you take your main LGPS benefits.

-All local government pension funds have an arrangement with an AVC provider (often an insurance company or building society) in which you can invest money in funds managed by the AVC provider.
+All local government pension funds have an arrangement with an AVC provider (often an insurance company or building society).
+You can invest money in funds managed by the AVC provider.